RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

     - Ignores the losing operation.

-The following conflict resolution rules show how Active-Active databases resolve conflicts for various RedisJSON commands.
+The following conflict resolution rules show how Active-Active databases resolve conflicts for various JSON commands.

 ### Assign different types to a key